sa-akhavani/developer-setup/README.md

 My full developer setup and dotfiles.
 I use this setup for my work as a software engineer and for my devops work setup.
 I went through HOURS of pain to come up with this setup so you don't have to!
+Here are the tools and environments that I use:
+- KDE Plasma
+    - Conveniet less bloated linux desktop environment with easier customizations than GNOME
+- Wezterm
+    - GPU-Accelared cross-platform terminal emulator that supports font ligatures
+- Tmux
+    - Highly customizable terminal multiplexer
+- ZSH
+    - Unix shell with tons of quality of life features.
+- Neovim
-Here are the tools and environments that I use: - KDE Plasma - Conveniet less bloated linux desktop environment with easier customizations than GNOME - Wezterm - GPU-Accelared cross-platform terminal emulator that supports font ligatures - Tmux - Highly customizable terminal multiplexer - ZSH - Unix shell with tons of quality of life features. - Neovim - vim based editor with thousands of plugins and features - I spent a lot of time coming up with something that is not bloated but a ton of features and am very proud of this config.
+    - Vim based editor with thousands of plugins and features
+    - I spent a lot of time coming up with something that is not bloated but a ton of features and am very proud of this config.

 I should read this:
 https://www.bugsnag.com/blog/tmux-and-vim/